yiisoft/yii2/docs/guide/output-data-widgets.md

 ```

 The above code first creates a data provider and then uses GridView to display every attribute in every row taken from
-data provider.
+the data provider.
 The displayed table is equipped with sorting and pagination functionality.

 ### Grid columns